yieldprotocol/vault-v2/README.md

 ## Smart Contracts

+A longer description of the smart contracts can be found in the [Yield v2 reference](https://docs.google.com/document/d/1WBrJx_5wxK1a4N_9b6IQV70d2TyyyFxpiTfjA6PuZaQ/edit).

 ### Oracles
 Oracles return spot prices, borrowing rates and lending rates for the assets in the protocol.